praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/IntentClassifiersApi.md

 Train the named intent classifier.

 Train the named intent classifier with the training and testing data already provided.
+Returns the updated instance details.

 ### Example
 ```python